Creating a new campus for local SEND pupils in Taunton

 - Variety of external areas to complement the building

 Procured through the Scape Major Works Framework, Somerset County Council’s £9m expansion of the existing Selworthy School will create a new campus for primary and secondary pupils with special educational needs/disabilities (SEND).

 Built on the former St Augustine Site in Taunton, it will be known as the Hazelbrook campus and provide access to local education for up 100 children with complex SEND from Taunton and the surrounding area.

-Our team are delivering the first phase of the project that will see the secondary school move to a new school building which will feature 10 classrooms, with three speciality teaching spaces for music and drama, STEM, and food technology.
+Our team have delivered the first phase of the project that sees the secondary school move to a new school building that features 10 classrooms, with three speciality teaching spaces for music and drama, STEM, and food technology.
 The classrooms are arranged in two wings with garden spaces in between.
-A large centrally located hall will provide easy access for all students.
-On the exterior, robust brickwork is the main material, with recesses, glazing and coloured panels that will add further architectural interest.
+A large centrally located hall provides easy access for all students.
+On the exterior, robust brickwork is the main material, with recesses, glazing and coloured panels add further architectural interest.